muhammadsaeedparacha/nova-belongs-to-dependency/README.md

 Originally created by manmohanjit, the original package was abandoned.

+## Requirements

+- PHP 7.3+
+- Nova 4

+Use the 1.x versions if you need support for Nova 3

 ## Installation

 You can install this package on a Laravel app that uses [Nova](https://nova.laravel.com) via composer: